 While Dietitians and Registered Holistic Nutritionists™ (also called Certified Holistic Nutritional Consultant™ Professionals, Registered Holistic Nutritional Consultants™, Certified Holistic Nutritionist™ ) both promote health through food and nutrition, the basic differences between the two fields fall into three categories: education, recognition and approach.

 Dietitians go through a university level dietetics program capped off with an internship year in a hospital.
-We go through a college level program and our "practicum" consists of a number of real life clients we take on as case studies and are guided through by a practitioner more experienced in Holistic Nutrition.
+We go through a college level program and our "practicum" consists of a number of real life clients we take on as case studies.
+We are guided through these cases by a practitioner more experienced in Holistic Nutrition.

 One of our professional associations, CANNP, carried out a comparison between various approved holistic nutrition curricula and courses of study for dieticians.
 Here’s what they found.